@layer

 }

 Make sure to put your custom styles where they need to go to get the precedence behavior you want.
-In the example above, we've added the .card
+In the example above, we've added the .card class before @tailwind utilities to make sure utilities can still override it.

 @tailwind base;